haddonm/aMSE/README.md

     sum-of-squared residual fit between the observed CPUE in the historical period, and those predicted by the conditioned model.
 The undeveloped bit related to the ad hoc recruitment deviates.

--   2021\_07-12 aMSE 0.0.0.1000 Announcing some rather large changes.
-    Early on in development I made a strategic decision which has proved to make the documentation of the code and implementation of extraction of results overly complex.
-It is now clear that it was a strategic mistake to separate the historical conditioning from the future projections.
-Combining them, for purposes of applying a Harvest control rule, or tabulating or plotting results, was adding complexity to every scenario, new plot and table.
-For example, previously, plots where there were traces of the historical data added to the projections were greatly flawed by having the final year of historical data repeated in the projection data.
-Obviously, that plotting error could have been solved by selecting which years to plot, instead I decided to simplify everything (for both me and other maintainers) by combining the conditioned dynamic component of the zone and the projection years of the dynamics.
-Now, in the ‘zoneDP’ object (see ‘out$zoneDP’ after a run), for each replicate, we have a continuous set of years from the first year of historical catches out to the last year of the projections.
-This simplifies everything from the documentation of the code base, the application of the harvest strategy, the plotting of results, basically everything I can think of.
-The next steps are to expand the results sections and re-write the documentation.
-The current Tasmania example has now been expanded to 56 populations among the 8 SAU.
-The fit of the operating model the historical CPUE is now rather improved because now it is possible to include recruitment deviates in the historical conditioning.
-Currently in the included example it is very ad hoc.
-One can use ad hoc recruitment deviates or ones derived from some form of localized model fitting.
-The ad hoc ones currently in use were mainly used to test the new utility functions provided to assist with such things.

 # aMSE